UNOC3 Nice 2025

 It is thus important that civil society mobilizes to demand ambitious and effective measures and commitments, in line with the Protection Principle, and reaches out to decision-makers and influencers.

-Tuesday, 10 June has been designated as the Day of the Mediterranean, which will be made up of 4 segments:
+Tuesday, 10 June has been designated as the Day of the Mediterranean, which will take place in the Centre Universitaire Méditerranéen on the Promenade des Anglais, and will be made up of 4 segments:

-- A regional gathering of territories and municipalities.
+- A regional gathering of territories and municipalities, facilitated by the Région Sud-Côte d’Azur regional government.

-- A Mediterranean Civil Society and Youth forum.
+- A Mediterranean Civil Society and Youth forum, facilitated by the Varda Group.

-Organizations which have participated in past UN conferences can automatically receive accreditation to attend the Nice conference.
+Organizations which have participated in past UN conferences could automatically receive accreditation to attend the Nice conference.
 Check here if your organization falls in that category.
-If so, you must pay attention to the deadline which will be announced soon by the UN Division of Economic and Social Affairs (UN DESA) to nominate your representatives at the Nice conference.

-The secretariat of the Conference is reviewing the relevance of the work of the applicant organizations including their background and involvement in the implementation and follow up of SDG 14.
-The President of the General Assembly will draw up the list of recommended organizations and submit it to Member States for their consideration on a non-objection basis.
+The President of the General Assembly drew up the list of recommended organizations and submitted it to Member States for their consideration on a non-objection basis.

-If your NGO has missed the 13 December deadline, you may want to see if an accredited organization or delegation you partner with would like to incorporate you within their delegation.
-Otherwise, regardless of whether you are accredited or not you will be able to access the events in the green zone and other offsite events elsewhere in the city.
+Regardless of whether you are accredited or not you will be able to access the events in the Green Zone and other offsite events elsewhere in the city.

 In addition, you can also sign up for the newsletter to receive updates from UN DESA: UN DESA Conference Registration.

-UN DESA have published on their website guidelines and information on the procedure to apply for side events.
+UN DESA has published the guidelines and information on the procedure to apply for side events.

 Applications and deadlines for side events were published at the end of January 2025, as follows:

-- Off-site events, in another venue in Nice: form can be found here.
-Deadline to submit applications: 21 April 2025.
+- Off-site events, in another venue in Nice, including the Green Zone: form can be found here.
+Deadline to submit applications closed on 28 April 2025.

 - Virtual events: form can be found here.
-Deadline to submit applications: 21 April 2025.
+Deadline to submit applications closed on 28 April 2025.

 Please note: